pf-cleaning-glove-banner-1170z250

 EVS Cleaning & Disinfecting Job Aids

-Access the two EVS cleaning and disinfecting job aids for frontline EVS professionals and their supervisors to use in their efforts to practice proper cleaning and disinfection in a variety of health care settings.
+Access the two EVS cleaning and disinfecting job aids for frontline EVS professionals and their supervisors to use in their efforts to practice proper cleaning and disinfection.

 Environmental Services -- Keeping It Clean